-Note: The 12 generic skills listed below, including the descriptors, were provided by the Department of Education and Training for ranking purposes.
-For the 2018 ranking exercise, an 'Other' generic skill option was included in the list to capture any additional key skills for an industry.
-Please note in this case, no other generic skills were identified.
+Note: The 12 generic skills listed below, including the descriptors, were provided by the Department of Education and Training for the purpose of being ranked by industry representatives.
+For the 2018 ranking exercise, an 'Other' generic skill option was included in the list to capture any additional key skills considered important for an industry.
+Please note that, in this case, no other generic skills were identified, but concerns were expressed about the relevance of the descriptors to the sector.

-COMMUNICATION /

-COLLABORATION / SOCIAL

-INTELLIGENCE

-Ability to understand/apply principles of creating more value for customers and collaborative skills.
+1 COMMUNICATION / Collaboration / Social Intelligence Ability to understand/apply principles of creating more value for customers and collaborative skills.
 Ability to critically assess and develop content with new media forms and persuasive communications.
 Ability to connect in a deep and direct way.

-2 LANGUAGE, LITERACY & NUMERACY (LLN)

-Foundation skills of literacy and numeracy.

-3 MANAGERIAL / LEADERSHIP

-Ability to effectively communicate with all functional areas in the organisation.
+2 LANGUAGE, LITERACY & NUMERACY (LLN) Foundation skills of literacy and numeracy.
+3 MANAGERIAL / LEADERSHIP Ability to effectively communicate with all functional areas in the organisation.
 Ability to represent and develop tasks and processes for desired outcomes.
 Ability to oversee processes, guide initiatives and steer employees toward achievement of goals.

-DESIGN MINDSET/

-THINKING CRITICALLY /

-SYSTEM THINKING /

-PROBLEM SOLVING

-Ability to adapt products to rapidly shifting consumer tastes and trends.
+4 DESIGN MINDSET/ THINKING CRITICALLY / SYSTEM THINKING / PROBLEM SOLVING Ability to adapt products to rapidly shifting consumer tastes and trends.
 Ability to determine the deeper meaning or significance of what is being expressed via technology.
 Ability to understand how things that are regarded as systems influence one another within a complete entity, or larger system.
 Ability to think holistically.

-LEARNING AGILITY /

-INFORMATION LITERACY /

-INTELLECTUAL AUTONOMY

-Ability to identify a need for information.
+5 LEARNING AGILITY / INFORMATION Literacy / Intellectual Autonomy / Self-Management Ability to identify a need for information.
 Ability to identify, locate, evaluate, and effectively use and cite the information.
 Ability to develop a working knowledge of new systems.
 Ability to work without direct leadership and independently.

-6 ENVIRONMENTAL / SUSTAINABILITY

-Ability to focus on problem solving and the development of applied solutions to environmental issues and resource pressures at local, national and international levels.

-7 TECHNOLOGY AND APPLICATION

-Ability to create/use of technical means, understand their interrelation with life, society, and the environment.
-Ability to understand/apply a scientific or industrial processes, inventions, methods.
-Ability to deal with mechanisation/ automation / computerisation.

-8 DATA ANALYSIS

-Ability to translate vast amounts of data into abstract concepts and understand data based reasoning.
+6 ENVIRONMENTAL / SUSTAINABILITY Ability to focus on problem solving and the development of applied solutions to environmental issues and resource pressures at local, national and international levels.
+7 TECHNOLOGY AND APPLICATION Ability to create/use technical means, understand their interrelation with life, society, and the environment.
+Ability to understand/apply scientific or industrial processes, inventions, methods.
+Ability to deal with mechanisation/automation/computerisation.
+8 DATA ANALYSIS Ability to translate vast amounts of data into abstract concepts and understand data-based reasoning.
 Ability to use data effectively to improve programs, processes and business outcomes.
 Ability to work with large amounts of data.

-9 CUSTOMER SERVICE / MARKETING

-Ability to interact with another human being, whether helping them find, choose or buy something.
+9 CUSTOMER SERVICE / MARKETING Ability to interact with other human beings, whether helping them find, choose or buy something.
 Ability to supply customers' wants and needs.
 Ability to manage online sales and marketing.
 Ability to understand and manage digital products.

-STEM Science, Technology, Engineering and Maths (STEM)

-Sciences, mathematics and scientific literacy.

-11 FINANCIAL

-Ability to understand and apply core financial literacy concepts and metrics, streamlining processes such as budgeting, forecasting, and reporting, and stepping up compliance.
+10 STEM (Science, Technology, Engineering and Maths) Sciences, mathematics and scientific literacy.
+11 FINANCIAL Ability to understand and apply core financial literacy concepts and metrics, streamlining processes such as budgeting, forecasting, and reporting, and stepping up compliance.
 Ability to manage costs and resources, and drive efficiency.

-12 ENTREPRENEURIAL

-Ability to take any idea and turn that concept into reality / make it a viable product and/or service.
-Ability to focus on the next step / closer to the ultimate goal.
+12 ENTREPRENEURIAL Ability to take any idea and turn that concept into reality/make it a viable product and/or service.
+Ability to focus on the next step/move closer to the ultimate goal.
 Ability to sell ideas, products or services to customers, investors or employees etc.